TodePond/TodePondDotCom/wikiblogarden/genocide/trans/feel/readme.md

 <br>

-# How I feel about being trans
+# How I feel to be trans

 In this blog I will tell you how it feels for me to trans.
 Of course, my feelings will be completely different to everyone else's— every other trans person's.
 But I'll share mine.
 Here's what "being trans" feels like to me.